bounswe/bounswe2024group3/reports/m3_group3.md

 - [Burkay/parse content json](https://github.com/bounswe/bounswe2024group3/pull/510)

 ### Additional
-- I have consulted wiut the new content type
+- I have consulted with other people to create the new content type, since the old one was causing too much problems.
+I have also worked on the communications within the team.